Mexico / Itineraries

 1 / 3

-Departing from Campeche in the morning, you now begin your return journey, heading back the way you came towards the city of Merida.
+Departing from Campeche in the morning, you now begin your return journey, heading back north towards Merida.

 En-route, we recommend that you stop and visit the Hacienda Sotuta de Peon, a restoration project-cum-museum that gives visitors a glimpse into how henequen (known as Green Gold in its heyday) was grown and processed and what life on a working hacienda would have been like.